 Eltham College as a whole is well known for its wonderful music and this begins in the Junior School where we nurture every student’s music ability from the start.

 All students have two timetabled lessons of music each week in addition to the numerous ensembles which take place, allowing students to develop their ensemble and solo skills alike.

 The Music Room is equipped with keyboards and an extensive range of percussion instruments.
 In composition work, students are encouraged to use their own instruments in order to develop different skills on their instrument(s).
 Often lesson topics will cross over into other subjects and consolidate work taught in other curriculum areas such as History with Tudors and Victorians, English with war poetry etc.

 A broad range of musical history and genres are covered from Renaissance and Classical to Jazz and Blues; from film scores and music in the gaming industry to advertising and opera.

-At the end of the five weeks, the students perform in a showcase concert which parents are invited to attend.
-Students and parents will then decide if they wish to continue with lessons, taught in pairs until the end of the Michaelmas Term, moving to individual lessons for the remainder of the academic year.
-The Music Alive Project is always launched in the Junior School during the first week of the Michaelmas Term.
+The Music Alive Project will be launched in the Junior School at the beginning of the Lent Term.
+At the end of the first five weeks students and parents will then decide if they wish to continue with lessons, taught in pairs until the end of the Lent Term, moving to individual lessons for the remainder of the academic year.
+Students will have the opportunity to perform in Showcase concerts through-out the project.